-Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, and the rich and famous, including Diana Ross who had .
+Located across from Philadelphia International Records, the Fantasy Lounge was a popular hangout for PIR studio musicians, movers and shakers, and the rich and famous including Teddy Pendergrass, Lou Rawls and Diana Ross.

 From a 1999 news story reporting on the death of Lauretta Tucker Adams, the owner of the Fantasy Lounge: